makeabilitylab/physcomp/arduino/rgb-led-fade.md

 ---
 **NOTE:**

 This is our most complex lesson yet.
 From a circuit standpoint, things are easy—it's the same circuit as [before](rgb-led.md) (yay!).
 From a coding standpoint, things are more complicated.
 If you don't have a coding background, it's OK if the code doesn't make sense.
 Try to read it and understand it given your current abilities.
-Certainly, feel free to copy the code and play with it on your own!
+Regardless of your comprehension level, feel free to copy the code and play with it on your own!

 ---